 Mary C. Ritchie - Ms. Ritchie is the President and Chief Executive Officer of Richford Holdings Ltd., an accounting and investment advisory services firm based in Edmonton, Alberta.
 She has over 30 years of experience in both the public, private and not-for-profit sectors and is a member of CPA Canada and a Fellow of CPA Alberta.
-Ms. Ritchie is a member of the board of directors and audit committee of Alaris Royalty Corp, and is also a member of RBC Global Asset Management's independent oversight committee.
-Ms. Ritchie is a former member of the board of directors of Industrial Alliance Insurance and Financial Services Inc. Ms. Ritchie holds a B.A. degree from the University of Western Ontario and a Bachelor of Commerce degree from the University of Alberta.
+Ms. Ritchie is a member of the board of directors and audit committees of Alaris Equity Partners Income Trust (TSX:AD.UN), Morien Resources Corp (TSXV:MOX), and Nuvo Pharmaceuticals Inc. d.b.a.
+Miravo HealthcareTM (TSX:MRV).
+Ms. Ritchie is a former member of RBC Global Asset Management's independent oversight committee and a former member of the board of directors of Industrial Alliance Insurance and Financial Services Inc. Ms. Ritchie holds a B.A. degree from the University of Western Ontario and a Bachelor of Commerce degree from the University of Alberta.